THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 If a question about why Redlands was unable to retain such coaching talent, well, just think about it.

-There are no major radio or TV contracts, no network deals, no huge sponsorships that rain in major dollars in the Bulldog football world.
+There are no major radio or TV contracts, no network deals, no huge sponsorships that drop in major dollars in that Bulldog football world.
 No, Maynard got these guys when they were trying to make their football bones, hoping to learn the coaching craft in an environment created for teaching and coaching.

-Their “pay,” was largely a two-year assistanceship while they got their Masters degrees, coaching on the side.
+Their “pay,” was largely a two-year assistanceship while they got their Masters degrees, coaching as their portion.
 Maynard grabbed them when the price was right.
 He lost them when they got good enough to get better paying jobs.

-Note the fact that most coaches’ stays lasted two seasons – the normal amount of time needed to get a Masters degree.
+Note any fact that most coaches stays lasted two seasons – the normal amount of time needed to get a Masters degree.

 Part of “grabbing” those guys is this: Handfuls of applicants come in each year seeking a spot.
 Maynard, who looks awfully impressive in casting these guys, has to sift through all applicants.

-Garret Tujague (1996-97 at Redlands), an offensive line coach at Brigham Young University left Provo to follow Bronco Mendenhall upon taking the head coaching position at Virginia.
+Garret Tujague, at Redlands in 1996-97, an offensive line coach at Brigham Young University left Provo to follow Bronco Mendenhall who took University of Virginia’s head coaching spot.

 On Tujague, said Maynard, “is the kind of guy that is fired up when he’s sleeping.”

-Even a partial list of the “connections” that these onetime Redlands assistant coaches have made is staggering.
+Even a partial list of those “connections” that these onetime Redlands assistant coaches have made is staggering.

-Names like Holtz and Fisher, Harbaugh and Heisman Trophy winner Derrick Henry, Sean McVey and Wade Phillips in Los Angeles, an NFL Hall of Famer like Marchetti, plus coaching an offensive line that protected Ryan en route to a Super Bowl.
+Names like Holtz and Fisher, Harbaugh and Heisman Trophy winner Derrick Henry, Sean McVey and Wade Phillips in Los Angeles, an NFL Hall of Famer like Marchetti, plus coaching an offensive line that protected Ryan en route to a Super Bowl places plenty of success.

 Those were multiple Redlands connections.